AntonPushkin260/fwcc-analysis/README.md

   doi       = {10.5281/zenodo.19200364}
 }
 ```
-A Zenodo DOI for this software release will be added here upon the v2.0.0 release tag.

 ## Contributing
 This repository accompanies a submitted manuscript.
 After publication, bug reports, suggestions, and contributions will be welcome via GitHub Issues and Pull Requests.